 After pioneering the fitness tracker arena, Nike has said goodbye and stopped making the Nike+ FuelBand.

 The Polar Loop 2 performs well but with big names like Garmin and Fitbit leading the pack it’s hard to make a name for yourself.
-Polar Loop 2 counts your steps accurately and you can even swim with it.
+Polar Loop 2 counts your steps accurately, tracks your sleep and you can even swim with it.
 So, what’s the downside?
-It is a chunkier band, which can make it uncomfortable, and you must purchase an add-on to track your heart rate, which is just one more thing you have to carry around with you.
+It is a chunkier band, which can make it uncomfortable, and you must purchase an add-on to track your heart rate, which is just one more thing you have to carry around with you (and wear).

 Another fitness tracker has left the building.
 Skechers GOwalk is no longer available and the app isn’t available in the app store, so even if you see this tracker available on Amazon, we recommend not purchasing it.